TSG 1899 Hoffenheim: 2008–present: Growth of the club and Champions League football

-In the 2016–17 season, new coach Julian Nagelsmann took over, beginning to recruit several very significant players, including Andrej Kramarić, Kerem Demirbay and Sandro Wagner.
-Initially, the club struggled for form, with four draws in the first four games of the season, before a rise in form rose the club to third place in the league by the end of October.
-On 4 April 2017, the club beat Bayern Munich by a scoreline of 1–0, one of the most important wins in the club's history.
+In the 2016–17 season, new coach Julian Nagelsmann took over, beginning to recruit several new players, including Andrej Kramarić, Kerem Demirbay and Sandro Wagner.
+Initially, the club struggled for form, with four draws in the first four games of the season, before a rise in form rose the club to 3rd place in the league by the end of October.
+On 4 April 2017, the club beat Bayern Munich by a scoreline of 1–0, one of the most significant wins in the club's history.
 On 21 April 2017, the club confirmed that they would play European football next season following a 1–1 draw with Köln.
-Following a 4th place finish in the 2016–17 Bundesliga, Hoffenheim confirmed Champions League football for the 2017–18 season.
-The club were eventually drawn to play six-time European champions Liverpool in the play-off round.
-The club lost the first leg tie by a scoreline of 1–2, before a 4–2 loss in the second leg confirmed Hoffenheim's elimination from the tournament, as the club lost 3–6 on aggregate.
-Due to their elimination from the play-off stages, the club would continue playing European football in the Europa League group stages, however, the club would suffer elimination from the tournament as they would finish bottom of their group.
+Following a 4th-place finish in the 2016–17 Bundesliga, Hoffenheim qualified for the 2017–18 UEFA Champions League.
+The club were drawn to play six-time European champions Liverpool in the play-off round.
+The club lost the first leg by a scoreline of 1–2, before a 4–2 loss in the second leg confirmed Hoffenheim's elimination from the tournament, as the club lost 3–6 on aggregate.
+Due to their elimination from the play-off stages, the club would continue playing European football in the Europa League group stages; however, the club were eliminated from the tournament as they would finish bottom in the group stage.

-In the 2017–18 Bundesliga season, Hoffenheim had a successful season, finishing third, automatically qualifying for next year's UEFA Champions League.

-The 2018–19 season was more disappointing for Hoffenheim, as they finished bottom of their Champions League group with only 3 draws and 3 losses whilst playing against the likes of Manchester City, Lyon and Shakhtar Donetsk.
-This meant that they did not make it out of the group stages of a European competition again.
-In the Bundesliga Hoffenheim didn't fare much better, finishing a disappointing 9th place, 6 below their ranking of 3rd during the 2017–18 campaign with 51 points.
-This was just two places and 3 points away from the Europa League qualifying rounds.
-In the DFB-Pokal Hoffenheim were eliminated by RB Leipzig in a 2–0 loss with both goals from Timo Werner.
-The season's top scorer was Andre Kramarić, with the Croatian finding the goal 22 times in 37 appearances.
-The German Kerem Demirbay was the club's top playmaker with 11 assists during the 2018–19 season.
-Head coach Julian Nagelsmann left the club to join RB Leipzig at the end of the season.
+In the 2017–18 Bundesliga season, Hoffenheim had a successful season, finishing third, automatically qualifying for the next year's Champions League.
+The 2018–19 season was disappointing for Hoffenheim, as they finished bottom of their Champions League group with only 3 draws and 3 losses whilst playing Manchester City, Lyon and Shakhtar Donetsk.
+In the Bundesliga, Hoffenheim finished in 9th place.
+The season's top scorer was Andre Kramarić, with the Croatian netting 22 times in 37 appearances.
+Nagelsmann left the club to join RB Leipzig at the end of the season.
 Alfred Schreuder, former assistant coach under Huub Stevens and Julian Nagelsmann was appointed as the new head coach.
+After one year Sebastian Hoeneß became the new head coach, but he was released in May 2022.
+André Breitenreiter took over as coach until February 2023 and was followed by Pellegrino Matarazzo, who was dismissed in November 2024.